rufatkiu/spotsearch/docs/dev/reST.rst

 If you want to add an image, you should use the ``kernel-figure`` (inheritance of :dudir:`figure`) and ``kernel-image`` (inheritance of :dudir:`image`) directives.
-E.g. to insert a figure with a scaleable image format use SVG (:ref:`svg image example`):
+E.g. to insert a figure with a scalable image format use SVG (:ref:`svg image example`):

 .. code:: reST